 As people age their ability to burn sugar decreases.
 Instead of burning sugar for a huge amount of fuel and energy, it is converted into fat and then burned later.
 If you've ever felt fatigued then your body is already doing this, even if you're in your twenties.
 It originates in part because of our tendency to starve between meals.
 Over decades this behavior causes so much repeated exposure to stress hormones the body loses it's youthful metabolism for the slower, aging metabolism.
 Getting enough carbs (and protein) in a generous stream that mimics foraging behavior keeps blood sugar elevated, stress hormones at a minimum, and preserves your tissues—including the ones that make up your appearance!

 I can set my clock by the decline of people I see avoiding sugar.
 Their bodies and faces look tired and aged beyond their years (as mine once did).
 They're cranky and often developing more serious diseases without even knowing it, and forget having muscles if you avoid carbs.
 They're the first thing to go if you don't eat enough.
 Muscles are a metabolic luxury, and if you don't eat enough or often you don't get them.
 If you gain weight from eating sugar, you need to repair your body's ability to burn it, not starve yourself.
-For this and more info on the health benefits of sugar read my earlier article: For God's Sake, Please Eat Sugar.
+For this and more info on the health benefits of sugar you can read my book Fuck Portion Control.